lizmat/Raku-Elements/README.md

 It basically provides an (incomplete) overview of the features of the Raku Programming Language, sorted into groups in a way similar to the "Periodic Table of Elements".

+Please note that this is still very much a work in progress: a lot of explanatory texts still need to be added.
+Pull requests are **very** welcome!

 ELEMENTS
 ========